Thrashing winds leave thousands without power in Western Washington

-Crews are working Saturday to restore power to tens of of thousands of customers up and down Western Washington, after pounding winds left their mark in downed trees and branches that toppled into yards, roads and electrical wires.
+Crews are working to restore power to 250,000 to 300,000 customers up and down Western Washington on Saturday, after pounding winds left their mark in downed trees and branches that toppled into yards, roads and electrical wires.

 Snohomish County PUD reported that more than 190,000 of its customers lost power around midnight, and that by early Saturday, the lights were back on for almost 30,000 of them.

+Puget Sound Energy on Saturday morning said more than 100,000 customers were still without power in its service areas in King, Thurston, Whatcom, Kitsap and Skagit counties.

+Along with the wind and rain, PSE noted on its website that saturated soil had contributed, as is commonly the case in major outages.
+The saturated ground can destabilize trees, and they become vulnerable to tipping over.

-The fallout from the wind surge and the scale of the cleanup is becoming more apparent in the light of day on residential streets.
+The fallout from the wind surge and the scale of the cleanup will become more apparent after sunrise.

-But overnight, scattered intersections were off limits because of downed tree limbs or other debris.
+But overnight, scattered intersections were off limits because of downed tree limbs or scattered debris.

 Some major roads remain shut down.
 For example, downed trees forced the closure of U.S. Highway 2 between milepost 38 at Eagle Falls and milepost 50 of the Old Cascade Highway in Skykomish.
 There is not an estimated time for reopening, according to state transportation officials.